sequenceiq/blog/source/_posts/2014-07-25-cloudbreak-technology.markdown

   * Ambari leverages Nagios for system alerting and will send emails when your attention is needed (e.g. a node goes down, remaining disk space is low, etc).

 Ambari enables to integrate Hadoop provisioning, management and monitoring capabilities into applications with the Ambari REST APIs.
 Ambari Blueprints are a declarative definition of a cluster.
-With a Blueprint, you can specify a Stack, the Component layout and the Configurations to materialise a Hadoop cluster instance (via a REST API) without having to use the Ambari Cluster Install Wizard.
+With a Blueprint, you can specify a Stack, the Component layout and the Configurations to materialize a Hadoop cluster instance (via a REST API) without having to use the Ambari Cluster Install Wizard.

 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/docs/images/ambari-create-cluster.png)